Feature request #12684

 Rationale - during a quite long georeferencing session with QGIS 2.9.0 (8b37ea2), at some point something went south and all QGIS settings were lost.
 First I observed missing WMS providers during the same work session, then, after restart of QGIS, I was greeted with a pristine, first time run QGIS configuration.
 Costed me all WMS service providers with their configuration :( Afterwards I haven't been able to reproduce configuration loss thus this is a wish on automatic backups not a bug report on configuration loss.

-#2 Updated by marisn - over 4 years ago
+#2 Updated by marisn - about 7 years ago

 Regis Haubourg wrote:

 Hi, that's strange, here ini files are saved at every change.
 On what platform are you working?
 Did you configure a --configpath to move settings location?

 "ini files" - I assume you are on Windows.
 I use a ~AMD64 Gentoo Linux.

 I haven't been looking into --configpath option thus can not comment if it helps to fix the issue.

 I just (again!) lost all QGIS settings with all WMS services.
 Again georeferencing.
 Apparently I must back-up all settings files before using georeferencer.